-Thomas, J. T. & Hung, J. H. (In press).
+Thomas, J. T. & Hung, J. H. (in press).
 Disciplinary supervision: Ethical challenges for supervisors.
 In M. M. Leach & E. Welfel (Eds.), Cambridge handbook of psychological ethics.
 New York: Cambridge Press.

-Thomas, J. T., & Walfish, S. (Accepted).
+Thomas, J. T., & Walfish, S. (2017).
 Considerations in closing an independent practice.
 In S. Walfish, J. E. Barnett, & J. Zimmerman (Eds.)
 The Oxford handbook of private practice.
 New York, NY: Oxford University Press.

 Thomas, J. T. (2014).
 International ethics for psychotherapy supervisors: Principles, practices, and future directions.
 In C. E. Watkins & D. Milne (Eds.), International handbook of clinical supervision (pp. 131-154).
 Hoboken, NJ: Wiley-Blackwell.